naiquevin/davis/README.rst

 ---------------------

 To be able to run the examples, you will need to download and prepare some data first.
-From now, just download a day's activity from `githubarchive.org`_ as follows::
+For now, just download a day's activity from `githubarchive.org`_ as follows::

   $ cd githubarchives